jay-munjapara/AnimeRealm/README.md

-## Anime API Project - Introduction:
+## AnimeRealm an API Project - Introduction:

-Welcome to the Anime API Project, a dynamic platform developed from September 2023 to December 2023.
-Created by Jay Rajesh Munjapara as part of the IS601 course, this project offers real-time anime data to enthusiasts.
+Welcome to the AnimeRealm API Project, a dynamic platform developed from September 2023 to December 2023.
+Created by me as part of the IS601 course, this project offers real-time anime data to enthusiasts.
 The system seamlessly integrates Rapid API for dynamic content updates, ensuring a rich user experience.

 ### Key Features: